suryaprakashsingh1705-sys/hacktoberfest-2025-frontend/CONTRIBUTING.md

 ## Guidelines
 - Use clear, descriptive commit messages
 - Keep your PR focused on a single change
 - Follow code style (Prettier config is included in the project)
+- Run `npm run lint` before pushing
 - Write clean, well-documented code
 - Add/update tests if relevant